finance

 One significant advantage of active investors is that they receive two sources of return on investment: “market-based” and “value-added returns”.
 Suppose they can accurately assess the market and gain from price fluctuations.
 In that case, they can profit and quickly make trades from active investing.
 Also, they continuously monitor market conditions to identify short-term trading opportunities.
 They used to engage active fund managers to oversee investment on their behalf.
 This type of investor requires deep knowledge about wealth management to earn a return on their capital and a high confidence level to make investment decisions properly.
 The downside includes higher transaction costs and the risk of generating higher returns by incurring passive investing.
 Active investment can be a good choice for investors who have substantial time and energy to learn the pros and cons of marketing strategies.

-Pre-investor is the appropriate starting point for all individuals.
-They should take considerable time to learn about market conditions and personal finance options and step out from this stage to develop a vivid financial future.
+A pre-investor is the appropriate starting point for all individuals.
+They should take considerable time to learn about market conditions and personal finance options and step out of this stage to develop a vivid financial future.
 You can choose to be one of the three types of angel investors.

 startup-funding